mtrinder/Xamarin.Plugins/Version/README.md

 > But they can be by following the Component creation and publishing [guidelines](http://en.wikipedia.org/wiki/Service_locator_pattern).

-A Xamarin Component gives a developer the opportunity to disrtibute cross-platform libraries together in one neat package.
-When you install the Component within your mobile project the correct implementation is installed.
+A Xamarin Component gives developers the opportunity to disrtibute cross-platform libraries together in one neat package.
+When you install the Component within your Xamarin mobile project the correct implementation is installed.

-Components typically differ from Plugins in two main ways,
+Components typically differ from Plugins in two ways,

-* they tend to be used to offer cross-platform functionality at the UI level
+* they are used to offer cross-platform functionality at the UI level
 * and they deeply integrate into each platform they target

 These differences usually result in diverging API implementations on each platform.
 As a consequence the use of the API becomes tightly coupled to each platform.
 In addition, very few Components target all of iOS, Android and Windows.
 Plugins, on the other hand, strive for a true cross-platform offering through one common API.